Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/intro_docker.rst

 What for ?
 ``````````

+Tuleap delivers two different images:

 The Tuleap Community Edition docker image allows you to test Tuleap quickly by skipping the installation and customization part.
 It gives you a fully working Tuleap in minutes with everything preconfigured with sensible defaults.
 That's the recommended way to install Tuleap, especially if you just want to give it a try.

+The Tuleap Enterprise Edition docker image brings a persistent way to keep Tuleap at home.
+It allows you to not be bothered by different OS migrations and the like.

 Prerequisites
 `````````````